 - 7.4.
 If the intended promotor reaches a Go decision, as a result of which the Doctoral Programme can proceed, the intended promotor will, within two weeks of the decision, request that the faculty Graduate School formally register the doctoral candidate with the Board for Doctorates for further admission to the Doctoral Programme.
 At the same time, the intended promotor will ask to be appointed as a promotor by the Board for Doctorates and also ask them to appoint any copromotor. - 7.5.
 Within four weeks of the requests referred to in the previous paragraph, the Board for Doctorates will notify the doctoral candidate whether the doctoral candidate has been formally admitted to the Doctoral Programme and of the appointment of the promotor and any copromotor, who will also be notified of this. - 7.6.
 If the intended promotor reaches a No-Go decision, the Doctoral Programme will end for the doctoral candidate and the doctoral candidate's registration at TU Delft will be terminated. - 7.7.
 In addition to a termination of the Doctoral Programme as referred to in paragraph 6 of this article, the Doctoral Programme will end and the doctoral candidate's registration at TU Delft will be terminated: - through termination by the doctoral candidate; - through termination by the Board for Doctorates. - 7.8 If the doctoral candidate wishes to terminate the Doctoral Programme, the doctoral candidate will inform the Board for Doctorates in writing, stating the reasons.
-The Board for Doctorates can ask the doctoral candidate, the director of the Faculty Graduate School involved and/or the (co)promotor for a clarification. - 7.9 The Board for Doctorates can proceed to terminate the Doctoral Programme if: - the doctoral candidate does not fulfil interim agreements with the promotor after being repeatedly summoned to do so in writing; - b. it repeatedly appears, from interim progress evaluations, that the doctoral candidate is not making such progress that the doctoral candidate is expected by the promotor to be able to submit a (draft) doctoral dissertation which meets the requirements set by the promotor on the grounds of the latter's responsibility for the doctoral dissertation as a basis for the promotion;
+The Board for Doctorates can ask the doctoral candidate, the director of the Faculty Graduate School involved and/or the (co)promotor for a clarification. - 7.9 The Board for Doctorates can proceed to terminate the Doctoral Programme if: - the doctoral candidate fails to fulfil interim agreements with the promotor after being repeatedly summoned in writing to meet these requests; - b.
+In interim evaluations, it repeatedly becomes apparent that the progress made by the PhD candidate does not provide sufficient grounds for the promoter to expect the candidate to submit a (draft) dissertation that meets the requirements set by the promoter based on the promoter's responsibility for the dissertation as the basis for the promotion. - the doctoral candidate has not, during a period of at least six months, responded to repeated requests by the promotor for detailed consultation about the content and progress of the

-- the doctoral candidate has not, during a period of at least six months, responded to repeated requests by the promotor for detailed consultation about the content and progress of the (draft) doctoral dissertation; - the Board for Doctorates decides not to appoint another promotor as referred to in Article 10 paragraph 6; - e. the Board for Doctorates, acting on a proposal by the director of the Faculty Graduate School involved or otherwise, deems that it cannot reasonably be demanded of the TU Delft to continue with the Doctoral Programme.
+- (draft) doctoral dissertation: - d. the Board for Doctorates decides not to appoint another promotor as referred to in Article 10 paragraph 6: - e. the Board for Doctorates, acting on a proposal by the director of the Faculty Graduate School involved or otherwise, deems that it cannot reasonably be demanded of the TU Delft to continue with the Doctoral Programme.

-The termination by the Board for Doctorates will take place in writing, stating reasons
+The termination by the Board for Doctorates will take place in writing, stating reasons.